folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 * Local state: none
 * Child components: none

-## Appendix: issues to be discussed
+## Appendix: additional issues to be discussed

 * Different fields/controls displayed depending on permissions
 * Service discovery -- holds/loans only displayed if the Circulation